FHA Criteria for 2012 – Borrowers Can Expect More of the Same

 2. Credit Score Guidelines

-Of all the FHA loan guidelines mentioned in this article, the down-payment requirement is the one most firmly set in stone.
+Of all the criteria mentioned in this article, the down-payment requirement is the one that is most firmly set in stone.
 Credit scores are a different story.
 Here, much depends on the particular lender you use.

 Some of the lenders we spoke to set the bar at a 620 FICO credit score, for all of their mortgage products.
 Some had a lower minimum for FHA loans, as compared to conventional loans.
 Others were willing to go as low as 580, as long as the borrower has stable employment and income.
 Quicken Loans, for example, says that borrowers “may now qualify for an FHA loan with a credit score of 580 and above.”
 So the standard will vary based on the lender you use.